downfa11/cursus/docs/user-guide/installation.md

 ### Go Version Requirement

-go-broker requires `Go 1.25.0` or higher.
+cursus requires `Go 1.25.0` or higher.
 This is specified in `go.mod`

 ### Dependencies